react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In a web browser, you can link to different pages using an anchor (`<a>`) tag.
-When the user clicks on a link, the URL is pushed to the browser history stack.
-When the user presses the back button, the browser pops the item from the top of the history stack, so the active page is now the previously visited page.
-React Native doesn't have a built-in idea of a global history stack like a web browser does -- this is where React Navigation enters the story.
+In a web browser, you link to different pages using an anchor (`<a>`) tag.
+When the user clicks a link, the URL is pushed to the browser history stack.
+When the user presses the back button, the browser pops from the history stack, making the previous page active again.
+React Native doesn't have a built-in global history stack like a web browser -- this is where React Navigation comes in.

-React Navigation's native stack navigator provides a way for your app to transition between screens and manage navigation history.
-If your app uses only one stack navigator then it is conceptually similar to how a web browser handles navigation state - your app pushes and pops items from the navigation stack as users interact with it, and this results in the user seeing different screens.
-A key difference between how this works in a web browser and in React Navigation is that React Navigation's native stack navigator provides the gestures and animations that you would expect on Android and iOS when navigating between routes in the stack.
+React Navigation's native stack navigator lets your app transition between screens and manage navigation history.
+It works similarly to a browser's navigation state - pushing and popping items from the stack as users interact with it.
+The key difference is that React Navigation provides the gestures and animations you'd expect on Android and iOS.

-Let's start by demonstrating the most common navigator, `createNativeStackNavigator`.

 ## Installing the native stack navigator library

-The libraries we've installed so far are the building blocks and shared foundations for navigators, and each navigator in React Navigation lives in its own library.
-To use the native stack navigator, we need to install [`@react-navigation/native-stack`](https://github.com/react-navigation/react-navigation/tree/main/packages/native-stack) :
+Each navigator in React Navigation lives in its own library.

+To use the native stack navigator, we need to install [`@react-navigation/native-stack`](https://github.com/react-navigation/react-navigation/tree/main/packages/native-stack):

 ```bash npm2yarn
 npm install @react-navigation/native-stack@next